Zilvaro/digitalz-adenblog/README.md

 * Account registration

-* Create, edit and delete content from fron-ent, not only from admin module
+* Create, edit and delete content from fron-end, not only from admin module

 * Separate permanent content from the promotional materials and posts

 * Ability to interact with users via comments and contact messages

-* Ability to create interesting and varied content without other tools (editors, design tools)
+* Ability to create interesting and varied content without using other tools (editors, designer tools)

 * No link (at the moment) to external sorces : Amazon, e-commerce, etc.

-As a outcome - simple sketch of structure was drawn and defined **3 phases** of the software development.
+As an outcome - simple sketch of structure was drawn and defined **3 phases** of the software development.

-* **!** - content is created by the user either by upload of image or made using CRUD functionality & Summernote directly from the front-end.
+  **!** - content is created by the user either by upload of image or made using CRUD functionality & Summernote directly from the front-end.
 ![Digitalz Aden website map](assets/readme_files/digitalz_aden_wire_flow.jpg)
 ![Digitalz Aden balsamiq - desktop](assets/readme_files/aden-home-balsamiq-desktop.jpg)
 ![Digitalz Aden balsamiq - mobile](assets/readme_files/aden-home-balsamiq-mobile.png)